-Words and Photographs by Fransisca Angela
+Words and photos by Fransisca Angela.

 How does it feel to come back from a journey of soul searching only to find strangers occupy your home?
 That must feel odd, maybe you would get upset or even try to get it back.
 But sadly, not in the case of Sumatran elephant.
 This is the story that touched us about the critically endangered Sumatran elephants that were not only losing their home to human civilization but also trying to survive with the help of local rangers under the Elephant Flying Squad that was initiated by WWF Indonesia.
-Unlike any other conventional rangers that relied on clandestine, those who preferred to be called as Mahout focuses on individual skill training to relieve conflict between human and elephants.
+Unlike any other conventional rangers that relied on clandestine, those who preferred to be called as Mahout focuses on individual skill training to relieve conflict between humans and elephants.

 Two weeks prior, we received an inquiry from HOPE (Yayasan Dunia Kasih Harapan) to collaborate for their Hope for Life Auction event at Hotel Monopoli on Monday 3rd December 2018.
 They aim to gather local artists as well as makers to contribute in the live auction by creating works that represent this precious animal.
 The benefit from this auction will help to sustain the conservation of Sumatran Elephants in Tesso Nilo as well as to raise awareness towards this critical issue.
 Without hesitation, we agreed to participate and fully support the cause.